 Information and Communication Technology (ICT) – Responsible for the management and maintenance of the core IT infrastructure of the University.

-International Development Office (IDO) – Responsible for the development of international partnerships and championing internationalisation across the University.
+International Office (IO) – Responsible for the development of international partnerships, EU and overseas student recruitment, and championing internationalisation across the University.

 Research and Innovation Office (RIO) – Responsible for the graduate studies office, developing and supporting research, innovation and knowledge exchange across the University and with external research partners and stakeholders.